-Currently Product at Shell/Wonderbill.
-Previously at Moo, DueDil, Microsoft, University of Southampton.
+Currently Product Lead at StreetBees.
+Previously at Shell, Moo, DueDil, Microsoft, University of Southampton.

 “Where there is no vision, the people perish”